Martin Andraud

 Research interests

-Processors (accelerators) for edge AI 85%I am an assistant professor at UCLouvain, Belgium, since January 2024, and a visting professor at Aalto University, Finland.
-My research interestsresearch interests include ASIC design for hybrid AI tasks (e.g., deep learning, neurosymbolic AI, or probabilistic AI) and hardware/software co-design, test, and reliability of custom ASICs for digital or mixed-signal AI acceleration.
+Processors (accelerators) for edge AI and Tiny ML 100%I am an assistant professor at UCLouvain, Belgium, since January 2024, and a visting professor at Aalto University, Finland.
+My research interests include ASIC design for alternative AI tasks (e.g., neurosymbolic AI, or probabilistic AI) and online calibration/adaptation methodologies for reliable mixed-signal AI DNN accelerators, in particular based on emerging memory technologies.

 I obtained my doctoral degree in TIMA lab, Grenoble-Alpes University, France, in 2016, supervised by Emmanuel Simeu and Haralampos Stratigopoulos.
 I then worked as a post-doc successively in TU Eindhoven and KU Leuven from 2016 to 2019.
 Prior to joining UCLouvain in 2024, I was an assistant professor at Aalto University between 2019 and 2023.